hbctraining/Intro-to-rnaseq-hpc-O2/lessons/01_the_filesystem.md

 > The `rm` file permanently removes the file.
 Be careful with this command.
 The shell doesn't just nicely put the files in the Trash.
 They're really gone.
 >
 > Same with moving and renaming files.
 It will **not** ask you if you are sure that you want to "replace existing file".
-You can use `rm -f` if you want it to ask before deleting the file(s).
+You can use `rm -i` if you want it to ask before deleting the file(s).

 We really don't need these backup directories, so, let's delete both.
 By default, `rm`, will NOT delete directories, but you use the `-r` flag if you are sure that you want to delete the directories and everything within them.
 To be safe, let's use it with the `-i` flag.